 The purpose and nature of this procedure have been explained to me.
 I have also been informed of all medically significant risks of the aforementioned procedure.
 I am aware that no guarantee can be made regarding the outcome of the aforementioned procedure.
 All reasonable alternative treatments, including consequences and medically significant risks, have also been explained to me.
 I have also been made aware of the risks and consequences of no treatment.

-If you want to be really thorough (which you should), you can throw in a little quiz section at the end.
-Questions can look something like the following -
+If you want to be thorough (which you should), you can throw in a short quiz section at the end.
+Questions can look something like the following:

 The benefits of knee replacement surgery include _______.